The Mood

-The Mood were a British pop band from 1981 to 1984, based in York, England.
+The Mood were a British synthpop band from 1980 to 1984, formed in York, North Yorkshire, England.
 It consisted of members John Moore, Mark James and Eric James (the latter no relation, as their real names were Mark James Fordyce and Eric James Logan).
+They had three Top 75 singles in the UK Singles Chart with "Don’t Stop", "Paris Is One Day Away", and "Passion In Dark Rooms" in 1982.